netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Metadata Extension**:
 SCION offers additional path metadata via extensions.
 The metadata includes properties such as bandwidth and latency.
-The extension is widely supported but not further discusses, here as it is not specified in {{SCION-CP}} or {{SCION-DP}}.
+The extension is widely supported but not further discussed here as it is not specified in {{SCION-CP}} or {{SCION-DP}}.